Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Message Size / MaxBodySizeToStore

 In general, the smaller the message the quicker ServiceControl will be able to process audit records.
-Consider [putting your events on a diet](https://particular.net/blog/putting-your-events-on-a-diet).
+Consider [using smaller messages](https://particular.net/blog/putting-your-events-on-a-diet).
 For larger message payloads consider using the [DataBus feature](/nservicebus/messaging/databus/).

 In addition, for audit messages, lower the `[ServiceControl/MaxBodySizeToStore](/servicecontrol/creating-config-file.md#performance-tuning-servicecontrolmaxbodysizetostore)` setting to skip storage of larger audit messages.
 This setting will only reduce load if the [serialization](/nservicebus/serialization/) used is non-binary.